// The practice of theorizing, generating, communicating, and producing novel solutions to contemporary construction issues.

 Within this framework of experimentation, the creation and discovery of pertinent solutions are wrought through cyclical iterations, invariably mixed with some success and some failure.
 These research and design experiments (from which Radlab derives its name) occur at a range of scales, within both digital and material contexts, and are rationalized through the lens of a variety of project specific goals.
 It is our aim not to let technology drive intention, but rather to allow the unfolding of process occur in response to and in conjunction with research.
 Emperical evidence, both predictable and entirely unforseeble, emerges through the study of materials, joinery systems, spatial configurations, environmental conditions and assembly logics, ready to take the helm.

 Matthew A. Trimble founded Radlab in 2008.
-Born in Memphis, TN, he has since lived in Kuwait City, Kuwait, Los Angeles, CA, and now resides in Boston, MA with his wife and daughter.
-Matt has studied architecture at The University of Memphis (BFA), where he received the Frances F. Austin Scholarship, and holds a Professional Degree (M.Arch) from the Massachusetts Institute of Technology, where he was awarded the Avalon Travel Fellowship.
+Born in Memphis, TN, he has since lived in Kuwait, Los Angeles, and now resides in Boston with his wife and daughter.
+Trimble has studied architecture at The University of Memphis (BFA), where he received the Frances F. Austin Scholarship, and holds a Professional Degree (M.Arch) from the Massachusetts Institute of Technology, where he was awarded the Avalon Travel Fellowship.

-He has a diverse range of experience working and consulting in the field of architecture for firms that include Neil M. Denari Architects, Behnisch Behnisch and Partner, Preston Scott Cohen, Inc, and dECOi Architects.
+Trimble has a diverse range of experience working and consulting in the field of architecture for firms that include Neil M. Denari Architects, Behnisch Behnisch and Partner, Preston Scott Cohen, Inc, and dECOi Architects.
 He has also served as a partner and director of technology and design for Ispace, LLC, a Boston based product development company.
-Matt has taught seminars and workshops in design computing and digital fabrication for both graduate and undergraduate students at the Boston Architectural College, the Wentworth Institute of Technology, and most recently at the Universidad Francisco Marroquín in Guatemala City.
+Trimble has taught seminars, workshops, and studios for both graduate and undergraduate students at the Boston Architectural College, the Wentworth Institute of Technology, and the Universidad Francisco Marroquín in Guatemala City.
 He currently teaches at the Rhode Island School of Design.

 If you would like to be considered for a position at Radlab, please send a brief letter of interest, resume, and work samples [as a single PDF, 5mb max] to firstname.lastname@example.org.